wavemotion-dave/StellaDS/readme.txt

 Features :
 ----------
- High level of compability to make games playable.
+ High level of compatibility to make games playable.
 Most games you remember fondly run full speed on a DSi in native 133MHz mode.
 For the older DS-LITE and DS-PHAT, many of the simple 4k and 2k games will play perfectly and some of the 8k games will run very close to full speed.
 More sophisticated bank-switching schemes really require the DSi for the best experience.

- See Comatiblity.TXT for a full list of the ROMS supported.
+ See compatibility.txt for a full list of the ROMS supported.
 Generally these are going to be NTSC No-Intro roms (the good ones!).

 Installation: